ForgedWoW/WrathForgedCore/README.md

 2. Use [WDBX Editor](https://github.com/robinsch/WDBXEditor) to run the following command:

-NOTE: change the paths to match your environment
+NOTE: change the paths to match your environment Quicky convvert all dbc files to sql files using a batch file.
 ```bash
 cd "C:\WoWData\3.3.5 AC\dbc"
 for %%F in (*.dbc) do (